Stuart Hooper

-Stuart Hooper (born 18 November 1981) is the current director of rugby and former rugby union player, at Bath Rugby.
+Stuart Hooper (born 18 November 1981) is a former rugby union player and then director of rugby at Bath Rugby.
 He last played for Bath Rugby in the Aviva Premiership in April 2016.

 Early life

 Born in Exeter, Hooper played basketball at county level until he was 16, before opting for rugby on his move to the specialist sports campus at Ivybridge Community College.

-Career
+Playing career

-Saracens: 1999-2003
+Saracens: 1999–2003

 Hooper broke into the Saracens team whilst still a teenager and played alongside Frenchman Abdel Benazzi in the second row.

-Leeds: 2003-2007
+Leeds: 2003–2007

-After making over 30 appearances or so for Saracens he made a surprise move to Leeds Tykes in June 2003.
+After making over 30 appearances or so for Saracens, he made a surprise move to Leeds Tykes in June 2003.
 He made his Tykes debut against Bath on 14 September 2003.
 During his time at Leeds he helped them win the 2004–05 Powergen Cup, where he started in the final.

-In June 2005 Hooper was called up for England Saxons against France and was part of their Churchill Cup success in Canada.
+In June 2005, Hooper was called up for England Saxons against France and was part of their Churchill Cup success in Canada.
 Hooper captained the 2009 Saxons side in the Churchill Cup.

 Hooper was appointed as captain of Leeds Tykes for the 2005–06 Guinness Premiership season, and in doing so became the youngest captain in the league.